When it comes to TV antennas, do you know your Yagi from your phased array?

 It really depends on your configuration and what kind of television programming you want to view.
 Generally, if you want to be able to watch all free-to-air television channels, you will need to have an antenna.
 Cable and satellite television set-ups can receive some free-to-air channels - however availability is based on your set-up, chosen service and location.
 Therefore, if you have a cable or satellite service installed and are happy just having whatever free-to-air channels you can get, then you may not require an antenna for your set-up - but your cable/satellite provider should be able to advise more specifically to your particular case.

 Elements are the visible rods/poles/cables of the antenna that receive the transmission and convert it to electrical energy for the TV.
 Generally speaking, if your antenna has more elements it will generate a stronger electronic signal (and will cost more).
 Element lengths are very precise and specific in their physical position on the antenna.
 Again your geographical location will determine the number of elements you should invest in.
-Jaycar's 6 element VHF antenna (LT3161) is ideal for metro areas, whereas the 42 element UHF antenna (LT3181) is suited to medium semi-regional signal reception areas.
-If your closest neighbour is a good 10km drive away, then you'll want to consider the 91 element UHF antenna (LT3182).
-It's a huge 2 metres but great for picking up signals transmitted far, far away!
+Jaycar's 6 element VHF antenna (LT3153) is ideal for metro areas, whereas the 43 element UHF antenna (LT3181) is suited to medium semi-regional signal reception areas.
+For outlying/regional areas try the heavy duty phased array antenna (LT3154).

 Antennas need to be installed facing the closest television transmission tower and clear of obstacles - such as trees or other buildings - which could affect the transmission signal.
 If you're simply replacing an old or broken antenna then you should be able to do it yourself, especially as it's likely you already know which direction the antenna needs to face.
 If you're installing a new one then look at how neighbours have placed theirs - they've done the hard work to get the best signal so just copy them!
 If you can't see what the neighbours are doing, then you can use Jaycar's Signal Strength Meter (LT3332) to take the guesswork out of the process.
 If climbing up and down a ladder isn't an attractive proposition, then bring in a professional!
 Often you can buy the antenna, and then get someone more sprightly and unafraid of heights to do the hard work for you.